LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### K-Nearest Neighbors
 K-Nearest Neighbors (KNN or k-NN) is used for a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.

+### Logistic Regression
+Logistic Regression is use for to estimates the probability of an event occurring, such as voted or didn't vote, based on a given dataset of independent variables.
+Since the outcome is a probability, the dependent variable is bounded between 0 and 1.

 ##  Algorithm Library
 ### Catboost
 CatBoost is an algorithm for gradient boosting on decision trees.